 - (a) Inlet and outlet structures shall be required on all storm sewer pipes and culverts.
-Headwater requirements shall be as per Section 7.07 - Culverts. - (b) A trash rack is required as part of all inlet structures to storm sewer pipes.
-Trash racks may be required on culverts at the discretion of the City Engineer. - (c) Trash rack hydraulic and structural design shall allow for passage of design flows with 50% blockage of the trash rack with debris. - (d) A safety grillage is required as part of an outlet structure from storm sewer pipes greater than 450mm in diameter or 3.0m in length.
-Safety grillages may be required on culverts at the discretion of the City Engineer. - (e) Pipe leaving inlet structures, where the inlet elevation significantly higher than the storm sewer, shall have a maximum grade of 5% for minimum 2.0m.
-After the 2.0m, the pipe grade can be adjusted with a vertical curve to attain design depth. - (f) Cast-in-place inlet and outlet structures shall be designed by a structural engineer to suit the specific site and soil conditions.
+Headwater requirements shall be as per Section 7.07 Culverts. - (b) A trash rack is required as a part of all inlet structures to storm sewer pipes.Trash racks may be required on culverts as the discretion of the City Engineer. - (c) Trash rack hydraulic and structural design shall allow for passage of design flows with 50% blockage of the trash rack with debris. - (d) A safety grillage is required as part of an outlet structure from storm sewer pipes greater than 450 mm in diameter or 3.0 m in length.
+Safety grillages may be required on culverts at the discretion of the City Engineer. - (e) Pipe leaving inlet structures, where the inlet elevation significantly higher than the storm sewer, shall have a maximum grade of 5% for minimum 2.
+Om.
+After the 2.0 m, the pipe grade can be adjusted with a vertical curve to attain design depth. - (f) Cast in place inlet and outlet structures shall be designed by a structural engineer to suit the specific site and soil conditions.
 Standard drawings shall be used as a guide for specific design criteria.
 Approved prefabricated inlet and outlet structures may be used.

-The Engineer shall ensure the structures are designed to suit the existing site and soil conditions.

-- (g) Sandbag headwalls shall not be used except for driveway crossings or hydrant access crossing. - (h) Outlets for storm sewers having velocities in excess of 1.5m/s shall incorporate a method to dissipate the energy so that the water will not scour the receiving channel. - (i) All inlet and outlet structures shall include provisions for safe maintenance access and shall conform to WorkSafeBC requirements.
+The Engineer shall ensure the structures are designed to suit the existing site and soil conditions. - (g) Sandbag headwalls shall not be used except for driveway crossings or hydrant access crossing. - (h) Outlets for storm sewers having velocities in excess of 1.5 m/s shall incorporate a method to dissipate the energy so that the erosion will not occur in the receiving channel.
+(REVISED MAY 2020) - (i) All inlet and outlet structures shall include provisions for safe maintenance access and shall conform to WorkSafeBC requirements.